 First, any dependencies specified in the

 .platform.app.yamlfile are installed.
-Those include tools like Sass, Gulp, Drupal Console, or any others that you may need.
+Those include tools like Sass, Webpack, Drupal Console, or any others that you may need.

 Then, depending on the “build flavor” specified in the configuration file, we run a series of standard commands.
 The default for PHP containers, for example, is simply to run

 Finally, we run the “build hook” from the configuration file.
 The build hook comprises one or more shell commands that you write to finish creating your production code base.
-That could be compiling Sass files, running a Gulp or Grunt script, rearranging files on disk, compiling an application in a compiled language, or whatever else you want.
+That could be compiling Sass files, running a bundler, rearranging files on disk, compiling an application in a compiled language, or whatever else you want.
 Note that, at this point, all you are able to access is the file system; there are no services or other databases available.

 Once all of that is completed, we freeze the file system and produce a read-only container image.
 That image is the final build artifact: a reliable, repeatable snapshot of your application, built the way you want, with the environment you want.

 Because container configuration (both for your application and its underlying services) is exclusively based on your configuration files, and your configuration files are managed through Git, we know that a given container has a 1:1 relationship with a Git commit.
 That means builds are always repeatable.
 It also means that if we detect that there are no changes that would affect a given container, we can skip the build step entirely and reuse the existing container image, saving a great deal of time.

 In practice, the entire build process usually takes less than a minute.